kaszpurk/learning-journal/css-notes.md

 CSS is hierchacial, if there are two or more rules, the more specific rule will take precedence over a more general rule
 - Specifying a font family or color properties on the '<body>' element, they will apply to most child elements
     - An example of it not being inherited is the background, if these were inherited the page would look messy
+> Organizations can often have rules on how to style sheets within their org. (e.g. alpha, structurally, etc.)
+ID have a very specifi number '#'; Classes have periods
 ## Chatper 11: Color

 ### Foreground Color